Research in Linguistics and English Language at The University of Manchester is characterized by an exceptional breadth of expertise.

 - The Tenth International Conference on English Historical Linguistics (August 1998): click on the highlighted link for a description of the conference volume.

-Research in Linguistics and English Language in carried out in the context of three linked Divisions within the School of Arts, Languages and Cultures devoted to research in languages and linguistics.
+Research in Linguistics and English Language is carried out in the context of our affiliated research centres and linked divisions; supporting interdisciplinary collaboration in the School of Arts, Languages and Cultures and beyond.

 Beyond the School of Arts, Languages and Cultures, we also work with colleagues in the Faculty of Biology, Medicine and Health and the School of Social Sciences.